Best Oil For Cutting Board – Top Picks & Guide

 CLARK'S Cutting Board Oil - Food Grade Mineral Oil for Cutting Board - Enriched with Lemon and Orange Oils - Butcher Block Oil and Conditioner - Mineral Oil - Restores and Protects All Wood - 12oz

-• Easy application: Clark's Bamboo cutting board cleaner doubles as a food safe mineral oil for cutting board use.
+• EASY APPLICATION: Clark's Bamboo cutting board cleaner doubles as a food safe mineral oil for cutting board use.
 Features a mess-free push-cap for easy use.
 Apply with towel or hand, let soak 4 hours.
 Just 1oz every 3 months keeps boards up to 18" in top shape.

-• Made in USA: Proudly bottled in FDA-compliant facilities in the USA, Clark's mineral oil food grade undergoes regular safety testing to ensure quality and reliability.
+• MADE IN USA: Proudly bottled in FDA-compliant facilities in the USA, Clark's mineral oil food grade undergoes regular safety testing to ensure quality and reliability.

 No. 6